ll7/carla-rl/Readme.md

 provide the IP adress of the carla server in the ip-host.txt file if you want to run the server somewhere else and use the carla_env.read_IP_from_file() function

+used https://stackoverflow.com/questions/4348590/how-can-i-make-git-ignore-future-revisions-to-a-file to ignore future changes to the file

+`git update-index --skip-worktree ip-host.txt`